 – 180W, calculated pedalling rate (which averaged 73rpm) followed by 5min all-out.

-The calculated pedal rate was supposed to result in a minimum oxygen uptake.
+The calculated pedal rate was supposed to result in minimum oxygen uptake.

-When comparing the two setups, some interesting results were found:
+When comparing the two setups, the scientist found some exciting results:

-– Peak VO2 was lower after riding with freely chosen pedal rate
+– Peak VO2 was lower after riding with a freely chosen pedal rate

-– Perceived exertion were higher with freely chosen pedal rate (7-9%)
+– Perceived exertion was higher with the freely chosen pedal rate (7-9%)

-These results indicate that riding like Armstrong might not be the answer for optimal cycling pedalling rate.
-If some of you think this study is interesting, you could consider trying the tests mentioned above in the gym during the winter.
+These results indicate that riding like Armstrong might not answer the optimal cycling pedalling rate.
+However, if you think this study is interesting, you could consider trying the tests mentioned above in the gym during the winter.
 It is guaranteed a good workout for you.